meltingcore/bg/meal-mayhem/Rules.md

   - **Defensive** - Protect yourself from opponent's action card.
 - **Ingredients**
   - **Offensive** - Choose 1 prepared ingredient that the opponent should discard.
-  - **Defensive** - Use this card as 1 prepared primary or secondary ingredient.
+  - **Defensive** - Prepare 1 ingredient directly from your discard pile.
 - **Recipes**
   - **Offensive** - Choose 1 cooked recipe of an opponent.
 Shuffle the recipe card back into their draw deck.
 The ingredients used for the recipe are saved for future use.